SINGER and MODEL SUZANNE FATTA

 Ms. Fatta’s operatic roles, consort work and solos have taken her around North America and Europe, performing on top stages in the US, Canada, Great Britain, Italy, France, Germany, the Czech Republic, Malta and more.
 Suzanne has performed with and been Choral Director for the Buffalo Philharmonic Orchestra; she also served as both Alto and Tenor Section Leaders with the Buffalo Philharmonic Chorus and Chamber Singers under the BPO.
 She is a featured singer in the documentary Peter Ackroyd’s Venice for SkyArts TV across Europe.
 A highly experienced performer, Suzanne's skills as a Contralto Soloist and Baritone Ensemblist are now in demand in New York; she is currently working with some of the top composers in the country to commission new Contralto repertoire, and to develop world-premiere operas.

-Modeling under the name Carmina Suzanne International Curve Model, Ms. Fatta is a published agency plus model and diversity advocate with top designer, magazine and runway credits including 5 magazine covers.
+Modeling under the name Carmina Suzanne International Curve Model, Ms. Fatta is a published agency plus model and diversity advocate with top designer, magazine and runway credits including 5 magazine covers with Getty and Vogue.it credits.
 Signed to one of the top plus agencies in the world (with representation in Germany, USA, France and the UK), she models in Paris, London, NYC, Toronto, Miami, LA, Berlin, South America and more.
 She's been featured in campaigns with some of the top plus designers in the industry, and has even worked as Serena Williams' fit model at Burberry in London.
 In addition, in London she Event Managed/ Produced a number of fashion shows including Curves in Couture, the first plus-only show in British history.
 Carmina Suzanne continues to campaign tirelessly for plus, mature, petite and disabled models of all colors to be treated fairly in fashion.
 A devoted model mentor, Carmina is on staff at ELM MMT agency in the UK as a Model Mentor and US Representative.

 An avid actress, Ms. Fatta is the Co-Founder of HIDden Theatre, a historical drama troupe started at The York Mystery Plays and debuted at The British Museum.
 While particularly gifted in Medieval drama and Victorian burlesque, Suzanne's passion for acting ranges through plays, opera and operetta, masked Greek drama, one-woman performance art, voice-overs, commercials and other forms.
 You may recognize her as the Geico Opera Diva; her local and national TV & radio advert for Geico Careers is a WNY favorite.
 Fulfilling a life's dream, Suzanne appeared on the TV gameshow Jeopardy! in 2001.